Although the elderly are least likely to become victims of crime, fear can cause older

 - Never let strangers in your home without checking their identification.

 - If living alone, don’t advertise it.
-Use only your first initial in phone books, directories and apartments lobbies.
+Use only your first initial in phone books, directories

 - Get to know neighbors and keep their phone numbers handy for emergencies.